-Having a secure, yet easy-to-access place to store your community’s financials is key.
+Having a secure yet easy-to-access place to store your community’s financials is key.
 At Tribe, we provide our clients with a Community Documents section on our Tribe Home Platform to ensure that everything is taken care of.

-Community Documents is a section specific to your community where Owners can access files and folders relevant to your building, such as financial statements and meetings minutes.
+Community Documents is a section specific to your community where Owners can access files and folders relevant to your building, such as financial statements and meeting minutes.
 You can adjust the privacy settings on each folder – making it safe, secure and all in one place.